douglas-gibbons/otto/src/assets/docs/quickstart.md

 Otto gets its configuration from two places:

 1. The [configuration tab](/identity), where you configure a connection to the MQTT broker.
-These settings are stored in your browser.
+These settings are stored in your browser's local storage.
 1. Retained messages from your MQTT broker.

 First, navigate to the [configuration](identity) tab and enter details of your MQTT server.